JesseLD/ponzi_bank/README.md

      ```

 3. **Configuração do Frontend (Flutter):**
-   - Navegue até a pasta `frontend`:
+   - Navegue até a pasta `ponzi-app`:
      ```bash
-     cd ../frontend
+     cd ../ponzi-app
      ```
    - Instale as dependências:
      ```bash